 Before you dive into the main content in this post, check out these surprising facts about textile waste:

-- In 2017, 11.2 million tons of textile waste ended up in landfills, according to data from the Environmental Protection Agency
+- In 2018, 17 million tons of textile waste ended up in landfills, according to data from the Environmental Protection Agency, making up 5.8 percent of the total MSW generation that year

 - According to the World Resources Institute, it takes 2,700 liters of water to make one cotton shirt.

-- Textiles can take up to 200+ years to decompose in landfills.
+- Textiles can take up to 200+ years to decompose in landfills (see other decomposition times here)

-Many people are shocked to learn that 84 percent of clothing ends up in landfills or incinerators.
-Upon learning this, we wanted to know what is driving that outcome and what kind of impact it has on the environment.
+Moreover, many people may be shocked to learn that 84 percent of clothing ends up in landfills or incinerators.
+In New York City alone, more than 400 million pounds of clothes are wasted each year!
+With these numbers in mind, we thought it would be useful to explore what exactly is driving this unsustainable behavior and what kind of impact it has on the environment.
 In this post, we're covering everything you need to know about why managing textile waste is so challenging, the impacts it has on the environment, what brands are doing to reduce textile waste, and how your business can take action.
 Continue reading to learn more!

 What You Need To KNOW About Textile Waste

 The EPA estimates that in 2017, of the 16.9 million tons of textile waste generated in the United States, only 15.2% was recycled, which resulted in 11.2 million tons of textile waste ending up in landfills.
-Since the 1990s, consumer behavior has shifted towards shopping for new clothes frequently, but as consumers purchase more and more clothing, more and more textile waste ends up in landfills.
-To put it into perspective, in less than 20 years, the volume of clothing Americans threw away each year doubled from 7 million to 14 million tons.
+Since the 1990s, consumer behavior has shifted towards shopping for new clothes frequently, but as consumers purchase more clothing, more frequently, that means textile waste ends up in landfills faster.
+To put it into perspective, in less than 20 years, the volume of clothing Americans threw away each year doubled and is likely to triple if we don't make a change.
 The reason for such a drastic increase?
 Fast fashion.
-To meet the high demands of the latest fashion trends, retailers produce inexpensive and non-durable clothing.
-Because of this, fast fashion retailers may churn out new clothing multiple times a month.
+To meet the high demands of the latest fashion trends, many retailers produce inexpensive, non-durable clothing.
+Because of this, fast fashion retailers (like Forever21, Zara, and more) may churn out new clothing multiple times a month.
 Tasha Lewis, a professor at Cornell University's Department of Fiber Science and Apparel Design explains, "It used to be four seasons in a year; now it may be up to 11 or 15 or more."

 Brands working to fight textile waste

 Every year, the average American generates around 80 pounds of textile waste.
-Because of this, many brands are working hard to keep clothing out of landfills by changing how they produce their textiles and by providing better ways for consumers dispose of them.
-Here are some of the strongest examples:
+However, with conscious consumers and environmentalists pushing for change in this area, a few brands have started working hard to keep clothing out of landfills by changing how they produce their textiles and by providing better ways for consumers dispose of them.
+Here are some of the strongest examples we've seen as of late:

 In 2017, Patagonia launched Worn Wear, an online platform where you can buy, trade and sell second-hand Patagonia goods.
 And in November 2019, Patagonia opened its first physical pop-up store for Worn Wear.
 The shop offers a selection of used products that Patagonia buys back from customers, recycles, and redesigns.
 Patagonia explains, “One of the most responsible things we can do as a company is make high-quality stuff that lasts for years, so you don’t have to buy more of it.”
 By recycling and reselling their customer's apparel, Patagonia will help extend the life of their gear and keep more textiles out of landfills.
 Customers will receive a store credit in exchange for their unwanted clothing.

-Madewell's recycling program is extremely interesting and unique.
-The clothing company makes sure your jeans don't end up in landfills by using them to build homes.
+Madewell's recycling program is a unique one.
+The popular clothing company makes sure your jeans don't end up in landfills by using them to build homes.
 By partnering with Cotton's Blue Jeans Go Green program and Habitat for Humanity, the donated jeans get recycled into housing insulation.
 Since their partnership began, Madewell has recycled 830,714 pairs of jeans and saved 415 tons of waste from landfill.
-In return for your used jeans, Madewell will give you a $20 store credit for your donation.
+In return for your used jeans (no matter the brand), Madewell will give you a $20 store credit for your donation.

 To reduce their environmental impact, The North Face encourages people to drop off unwanted clothing and footwear at participating stores.
 Through its Clothes The Loop program, The North Face accepts and sends the apparel to Soles4Souls, whose mission is to create sustainable jobs and provide relief through the distribution of shoes and clothing.
 In exchange for their donation, customers will receive a $10 reward toward their next purchase.
 So far, customers have brought in 95,000 pounds of clothing and footwear to be reused and/or recycled.